-- from Italy at the Predel pass and at the Kluže fortress from Bovec (the Loška Koritnica Valley)
+- from Italy: you can either enter the park at the Predel pass or at the Kluže fortress from Bovec if you are crossing the border at Ucja (the Loška Koritnica Valley)

-- from Tolmin at the Tolminka troughs, in the Lower Bohinj valley at the village of Polje, in the Upper Bohinj Valley at the villages of Srednja vas, Koprivnik and Podjelje
+- from Bohinj: in the Lower Bohinj valley entrance is at the village of Polje, in the Upper Bohinj Valley entrances are at the villages of Srednja vas, Koprivnik and Podjelje

-- from the direction of Bled at the foot of Zatrnik, at Krnica in the Radovna valley and at Podhom – Vintgar Gorge
+- from the direction of Bled you can enter the park at Krnica in the Radovna valley and at Podhom – Vintgar Gorge

-- from the direction of the Upper Sava Valley at Mojstrana on the roads to the Vrata Valley and to the Radovna Valley with Kot and Krma and at Kranjska Gora on the roads towards Vršič and Planica.
+- from the direction of the Upper Sava Valley you can enter the park from Mojstrana or from Kranjska Gora following roads towards Vršič and Planica.

 - from Ljubljana to TNP and the ticket costs around 6€